tagtag

 • Protect you, your funds, and your ability to access your retirement money

-• Set the precedent that workers will not tolerate a company standing in the way of their retirement benefits, ensuring that future workers will not have to endure the same difficult process
+• Set a precedent.
+Workers will not tolerate a company standing in the way of their retirement benefits.

 Additionally, under ERISA, companies are obligated to: